Kapelianovych/fluss-core/README.md

-# @fluss/core

-`@fluss/core` - small library that contains couple functions for easy functional coding.
+# @fluss/core - small library that contains functions for easy functional coding.

+There are many libraries for functional programming - [Ramda], [Rambda], [Lodash], [Underscore], [ts-fp] and so on.
+They all are great libraries and you can use them as well.
+But if you need some fresh and small functions that just wraps native methods for coding in functional way, you can try _@fluss/core_ :).

+## Design goals

+- Manual annotation should never be required, TypeScript should infer everything by self.
+- The implementation of each function should be as minimal as possible.
+- All functions are immutable, and there are no side-effects.
+- All functions must be safe as much as possible.
+- Fixed number of arguments (max 3).

 ## Example use